Best & Worst Chevrolet Express Years

 The Chevrolet Express hit the market in 1995, quickly becoming a heavyweight in the full-size van world.
 Replacing the outdated Van/G-Series, it raised the bar for capacity, power, and versatility.

-Available in cargo, passenger, and cutaway versions, the Express offers V6 and V8 engines, impressive towing, and ample space.
+Available in cargo, passenger, and cutaway versions, the Express offers V6 and V8 engines, remarkable towing, and abundant space.
 It’s no surprise this adaptable workhorse is a favorite for both businesses and large families.

 Let’s take a brief look at the Chevrolet Express timeline: